Paleo Diet 101: a Comprehensive Beginners' Guide

 • Spices - sea salt, turmeric, garlic, rosemary, thyme, etc.

 That's a lot, right?
-What's appealing about the paleo diet is that it isn't as exclusive as other trending diets.
+What's appealing about the paleo lifestyle is that it isn't as exclusive as other trending diets.
 The real secret is in finding good quality ingredients and preparing them without processed additives.

 Our Mongolian-style beef is paleo friendly: